-The vision of Partners in Project Green is to grow the Pearson Eco-Business Zone model as an internationally recognized community of leaders advancing environmental action and economic prosperity across the Greater Toronto Area.
+The vision of Partners in Project Green is to transform the Pearson Eco-Business Zone across the Greater Toronto Area into an internationally-recognized community of leaders advancing environmental action and economic prosperity.

 ALIGNMENT WITH TRCA STRATEGY

 Several key factors have been taken into consideration while developing the PPG strategic refresh to ensure that it not only meets the goals of PPG and the broad, long-term goals of our stakeholders, but also fulfils the mandate of TRCA.
 The opportunity to further align PPG's strategic refresh with TRCA's strategy, presented itself during the development of TRCA's 5-year Update to 2013-2022 Strategic Plan - Building The Living City which was published in 2019.